dmavrides/dmavrides.github.io/_pages/recs.md

 * Schindler's List - The best movie I watched at school.
 The music by John Williams performed by Perlman is also heart-wrenchingly beautiful.
 * The Martian - Sci-fi/action.
 A rare case where the movie is purportedly better than the book.
 Matt Damon is stuck on Mars after a disaster and tries to survive.
 Interesting uses of science and just a good movie.
 * Free Solo - Movie about Alex Honnald, a rock climber who wants to 'Free Solo' the most spectacular rock-climbing route in the world; a mountain face in Yellowstone called El Capitan.

+## TV Shows
+I often watch TV shows (or listen to them using Netflix audio descriptions) while doing other things.
+### Comedy
+* Brooklyn Nine-Nine - If you like sitcoms, this should be at the top of your list.
+* Nathan for you/The Rehearsal - Two of my favorite shows on this page.
+In the former, Nathan Fielder gives 'unorthodox' marketing ideas to small businesses.
+The latter is a ride of it's own.
+* Bojack Horseman - Dark, depressing, witty satire.
+* Crazy Ex-Girlfriend - A lighthearted musical romcom/satire.
+The musical element to the show works surprisingly well.
+* 30 Rock - A lighthearted sitcom by Tina Fey and Donald Glover.
+* Ted Lasso - My favorite currently-running sitcom.
+Jason Sudeikis is well-revered American football coach who's hired to be manager of a British football (soccer) team.
+* Schitt's Creek - lighthearted sitcom/drama.
+I didn't love this show as much as some people, but for people who are big into sitcoms like modern family, friends, and the like; this is one of the better recent ones IMO.

+* How To with John Wilson - Executive Produced by Nathan Fielder, similar-ish in style to the other two shows.

+### Drama
+* Master of None - A romantic comedy drama.
+I really love this show (at least seasons 1-2); give it a try if you're looking for something lighthearted.
+* Breaking Bad/Better Call Saul - Both dark, but very engaging.
+If you've seen Breaking Bad and liked it but haven't tried Better Call Saul, you should.
+* The Queen's Gambit - Coming-of-age/historical drama.
+I'm biased here, but hard to argue with the 96% on Rotten Tomatoes.
+The scenary in the show is particularly entrancing.
+Some small overdramatizations when it comes to the chess, but not as egregious as most media of its kind.
+* Atlanta - Cerebral drama.
+Donald Glover is a manager for his cousin trying to make it in the Atlanta rap game.
+This show certainly tries to do a lot; I won't say much more, but it certainly takes you for a (progressively trippier) ride.
+* Barry - dark comedy drama.
+Bill Hader is a depressed hitman who ends up taking acting classes.
+* Patriot - dark comedy drama.
+John is a depressed but competent undercover agent.
+* Fleabag - dry comedy drama.
+If you like british comedy, this is a short series you'll probably enjoy.
+* The Leftovers - sci-fi drama.
+I've seen a lot of sci-fi/dystopian dramas and this was definitely one of the better ones.
+Took me a couple episodes to get into it.
+* Game of Thrones - I waited until the last season was airing to watch this show, so I wasn't very excited for it.
+I think that it wasn't really my type of show, but I still liked it.
+If you've held out watching it and don't mind some blood/gore, there's a reason why it was everywhere for 8 years.
+* House of Cards - An intricate political drama.
+One of those shows where if you pay attention, there are some big payoffs.
+I think the first couple seasons are the best.
+No longer a Spacey fan, this is just a rec for the show.
+* Community - A classic sitcom.
+If you're a sitcom person and you like other sitcoms on this list, here you go.

+### Action/Adventure
+* Daredevil - I watched the MCU shows so you don't have to.
+This is the best one; if you need to watch one more, I'd recommend Jessica Jones.
+* Legion - Okay this is a psychological thriller, but still a superhero series!
+I don't remember much about this show to be honest, but I wrote it on my recs list so if you want a superhero show it's probably not a bad pick.
+* Avatar the last Airbender/The Legend of Korra - Fantasy coming-of-age stories.
+If you like Avatar as a kid, Legend of Korra is similar but for slightly older audiences, and I enjoyed it a couple of years ago.
+* Stranger Things - sci-fi drama; I'm sure you've heard of it, but I'm listing it here anyway.
+Breakfast Club vibes.

+### Other
+* Black Mirror - Cerebral Anthology series.
+The episodes vary a lot in quality, in my opinion.
+I would start out with *White Christmas*, *Hated in the Nation*, and *San Junipero*.
+* McMillion$ - True docu-series about how the McDonald's Monopoly promotion was rigged by the mob
+* Chernobyl - Historical drama based on true events surrounding the Chernobyl Nuclear disaster.
+Not framed as a docu-series, as engaging as any fictional drama.
+Highly critically-acclaimed.
+* The Final Table - A cooking show with terrible reviews (?
+I didn't know this until I looked it up just now).
+I don't normally like/watch cooking shows, but I liked this one when I watched it.
+Maybe I just have bad taste...

+**Other shows I've enjoyed but for various reasons wouldn't go so far as to recommend**

+Sometimes grouped roughly by genre, but only kind of.
+* The Office (US/UK), Parks and Recreation, The Good Place, Silicon Valley, The IT Crowd, Sneaky Pete, How I Met Your Mother
+* The Boys, The Handmaid's tale, The Walking Dead (first few seasons), The End of the F\*\*\*ing World, American Horror Story (seasons 1-3)
+* Doctor Who, Sherlock, Firefly
+* Rick and Morty
+* Dahmer
+* Death Note, Attack on Titan
+* Squid Game
+* Without a Recipe Roadtrip
+* The Strongest Man in History
+* Mythbusters
+* Taskmaster

 ## Music
 * <a href="https://open.spotify.com/playlist/2DLYSie9MNjxxqJYwub1ct">This</a> playlist for some selected variety in my listening.